fnurrahmadi/data-portfolio/Telco Customer Churn/telecommunication-customer-churn-prediction.md

 # DATA PREPROCESSING

 Previously, we were cleaning the data set so that the EDA would run smoothly.
-In the data preprocessing section, our goal is to make sure that the data can be understood by the machine learning model.
+In this data preprocessing section, our goal is to make sure that the data can be understood by the machine learning model.
 Machine learning models can only process numerical data.
-Meanwhile, in our data set, we have a mix categorical data and numerical data, and we need to make sure that they are treated differently.
-Therefore, we need to transform the data into the correct form using their own methods.
+Meanwhile, in our data set, we have a mix of categorical data and numerical data, and we need to make sure that they are treated differently.
+Therefore, we need to transform them into the correct form using their own separate methods.

 ## ENCODING

-For columns with categorical data, we need to encode them in order to transform the data into numerical form.
-In this project, we will be using the label encoder package.
-Even though the data is not ordinal, I chose to use the label encoder and not the one-hot encoder because the dimension of the dataset is already horizontally quite wide, and one-hot encoder would expand the existing categorical columns even more, thus taking more memory when in the future processes.
+For columns with categorical data, we need to encode the, which is essentially transforming the data into numerical form.
+In this project, we will be using the label encoder method.
+Even though the data is not ordinal, we chose to use the label encoder and not the one-hot encoder because the dimension of the dataset is already quite wide, and one-hot encoder would horizontally expand the existing categorical columns even more, thus taking more memory when proceeding with the coming processes.

 ```python